Bakenranef: Literary sources

+Plutarch, in his Moralia, calls Bakenranef a man of quote "a very cruel nature", Aelian concurs, saying of him: "Bocchoris the King of Egypt acquired — I do not know how — a false reputation and a fictitious renown and appeared to be just in his judgments and to have his heart set on righteousness.
+But by nature, it seems, he was the reverse."
+He then writes, "how from a desire to cause pain to the people of Egypt, he treated Mnevis.
+He set a wild bull against him.
+So Mnevis began to bellow and the newcomer bellowed in answer.
+And then the stranger rushed forward in anger intending to fall upon the bull beloved of the god, but tripped and falling against the stem of a persea-tree, broke his horn, whereupon Mnevis wounded him in the flank and killed him.
+Bocchoris was put to shame and the Egyptians loathed him."

-Shebitqo deposed and executed Bakenranef by burning him alive at the stake.
+Shebitku deposed and executed Bakenranef by burning him alive at the stake.
 This effectively ended the short-lived 24th Dynasty of Egypt as a potential rival to the Nubian 25th Dynasty.
-Although the Manethonic and classical traditions maintain that it was Shebitqo's invasion which brought Egypt under Kushite rule, the king burning his opponent, Bocchoris-Bakenranef, alive, there is no direct evidence that Shebitqo did slay Bakenranef, and although earlier scholarship generally accepted the tradition, it has recently been treated more sceptically.
+Although the Manethonic and classical traditions maintain that it was Shebitku's invasion which brought Egypt under Kushite rule, the king burning his opponent, Bocchoris-Bakenranef, alive, there is no direct evidence that Shebitku did slay Bakenranef, and although earlier scholarship generally accepted the tradition, it has recently been treated more sceptically.

 Legal reforms

 King Bakenranef has been credited with initiating a land reform, but the brevity of his reign and the small geographical extent of the area he ruled, together with the indirect character of the historical evidence for it, has cast some doubt upon this.
 Diodorus credits Bakenranef with abolishing debt slavery, a claim based upon a now-lost work by the historian Hecateus of Abdera.
 It is possible that Hecateus invented the story in order to support an ideological debate over debt slavery in Greek society.